magic-coffeehouse/mch-terrace/content/Brews/Campaign Frames/The Kings’ Highway.md

 #### Games are Magic
 Magic in this world is powered by play and competition.
 The most powerful and pure form of magic is known as **Ludomancy**.
 # Character Guidance
+> [!info]
-> For players to understand how to best interact with the world## Player Principles (Detailed)
+> For players to understand how to best interact with the world

 ## Player Principles